 In a constant endeavour to increase my skills and provide better and more complete services to my clients, I actively look for opportunities to continue my professional development.
 During the past few years, I have completed certificates in Professional Sales and Digital Film Production.

-.
-In a follow up to gaining this latter qualification, I spent an academic year living in Italy, teaching English to Italians, all while continuing my other business activities remotely.
+and spent an academic year living in Sicily and Rome, Italy, teaching English to Italians, all while continuing my other business activities remotely.

-In September 2017, I updated my translation skills at KUL (Katholieke Universiteit Leuven) in Antwerp, Belgium by taking an advanced CAT (Computer-Assisted Translation) tools course
+in Rome, Italy.
+I also updated my translation skills at the Katholieke Universiteit Leuven (KUL) in Antwerp, Belgium by taking an advanced Computer-Assisted Translation (CAT) tools

-In May 2018, I wrote a certification exam for the Canadian Translators, Terminologists and Interpreters Council (CTTIC) in Spanish to English, passed and am now permitted to use the title of Certified Translator (CT).
+- May: I wrote a certification exam for the Canadian Translators, Terminologists and Interpreters Council (CTTIC) in Spanish to English, passed and am now permitted to use the title of Certified Translator (CT).

 - September: My article “Now that I'm a STIBC Associate Member, How do I Get Work?” was published in the STIBC Voice, a quarterly newsletter of the Association.
-I also co-present orientation workshops for new Associate Members and newly Certified Members of the STIBC in both September and November.
+I also co-present orientation workshops for new Associate Members and newly Certified Members of the STIBC in September and November.

 - October: I completed two on-line courses provided by the Provincial Health Services Authority: “Integrating a Palliative Approach by Having Conversations Early (IPACE)” and “Medical Assistance in Dying (MAiD).”
 I also attended the ATA annual conference in New Orleans, USA and wrote the ATA certification exams from French to English.
 I was informed in December that I passed, so I am now an ATA-Certified Translator as well!